chrisnoonan98675/site/xl-deploy/how-to/deploy-an-application.markdown

 * To remove one mapped deployable from a container, select it in the right side of the Workspace and click ![Remove deployed](/images/button_remove_deployed.png).

+* Refer to [Configure XL Deploy client settings](/xl-deploy/how-to/configure-xl-deploy-client-settings.html) for information about changing the default mapping behavior.

 ## Skip a deployment step

 If you have the appropriate permission in XL Deploy, you can adjust the deployment plan so that one or more steps are skipped.
 To do so, select the step, right-click, and select **Skip**.

 ## Add a pause step